johnathanvman/F6/index.md

 					Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
 A relaxing TAG looks surprised by our intrusion.
 She gets ready for a fight!") if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
 						Entrys = []
 						Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
-From out of the water AHOS emerges looking angry at us.
+From out of the water, AHOS emerges, looking angry at us.
 She dives back down and starts swimming our way, ready for a fight!")
 						Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
-From out of the water AHOS emerges looking angry at us.
+From out of the water, AHOS emerges, looking angry at us.
 She flings her tongue at me forcing me to dive underwater!
 When I come up for air, I don't see her anywhere, but I doubt shes far away...")
 					}
 				}else if(map[party.y][party.x].tag == "Water" && map[party.y-lastMove[0]][party.x-lastMove[1]].tag == "Water" ){
 					Entrys.push("We wade through the waters of the MAP and feel refreshed.
 A bathing TAG looks pissed at our intrusion.
 She gets ready for a fight!")
 					Entrys.push("We wade through the waters of the MAP and feel refreshed.
 A relaxing TAG looks surprised by our intrusion.
 She gets ready for a fight!") if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
 						Entrys = []
 						Entrys.push("We wade through the waters of the MAP, and feel refreshed.
-From out of the water multiple TAGs emerge looking angry at us.
+From out of the water, multiple TAGs emerge looking angry at us.
 They dive back down and start swimming our way, ready for a fight!")
 						Entrys.push("We wade through the waters of the MAP, and feel refreshed.
-From out of the water multiple TAGs emerge looking angry at us.
+From out of the water, multiple TAGs emerge looking angry at us.
 One flings her tongue at me forcing me to dive underwater!
 When I come up for air, I don't see them anywhere, but I doubt they're far away...")
 					}
 				}else{
 					Entrys.push("We travel to AMAP, and found a group of angry TAGs!
 They look ready for a fight!")